hotosm/hotosm-website/partners/index.markdown

 Intro Text: Support from individuals and companies really matters to HOT.
 It means we can be ready to respond when disaster strikes, and support any community or organisation anywhere in the world with free, open map data.
+Page Contact:
-Partner Contact:
+  Label: Partner with us
   Text: Interested in partnering with HOT?
-  Contact Email: mailto:partnerships@hotosm.org
+  Contact Email: partnerships@hotosm.org
 layout: page
 ---